 Integration

-Dakera exposes 83 tools via the Model Context Protocol (MCP), plus gRPC and REST APIs.
+Dakera exposes 14 core tools (86+ available via profiles) via the Model Context Protocol (MCP), plus gRPC and REST APIs.
 Native SDKs exist for Python, JavaScript, Rust, and Go.
 The MCP interface means any MCP-compatible agent can use Dakera as its memory backend without custom integration code:

 {